Registration and Logistics

 - Will this camp help my child get into college?

 Camp Psych is designed to give your camper an insider view into the science of psychology and a glimpse into what college life is like.
 Our curriculum is designed not only to increase your camper's knowledge of psychology, but to increase critical thinking and analytical skills.
+Part of what makes Camp Psych unique is that our directors and faculty are all currently teaching psychology at the college level, and our camp curriculum is very much aligned with the kind of work we do with our first-year college students.
 While any one experience is not a guarantee of admission to an institution, we do believe that this camp can be a great part of a comprehensive college preparatory experience.